born2net/Angular-kitchen-sink/Readme.md

 I have mastered the perfect workflow with in browser Typescript compilation for development, just in-time browser reloads on saves, and production ready via bundling, all powered by the awesome jspm, so enjoy the fruits of my labor!

+The project is not intended to be a seed project, instead the idea is that to help you cherry pick the pieces you like; especially the jspm production and development runtime environments with the different components.

 <p align="center">
   <img src="http://www.digitalsignage.com/_images/kitchensink.png">
 </p>